 This is how I solved a recent communication challenge with a client

 I am very lucky to have good relationships with all my clients, so we are both available and willing to hear each other.
-A few days ago I had a big transcription project, where I had to transcribe everything the speaker said, in Portuguese.In the middle of 4 hours of video, the speaker showed two other videos, both in English and with English subtitles.
+Once I had a big transcription project, where I had to transcribe everything the speaker said, in Portuguese.In the middle of 4 hours of video, the speaker showed two other videos, both in English and with English subtitles.
 I immediately spoke to the client, asking him if he preferred me to translate the content, transcribe it in English or ignore it, as the instructions had been to transcribe only what was said in Portuguese.
 Fortunately, we reached an agreement (to translate the content), without interfering with the delivery deadline and maintaining the ease of our relationship.

 When clients request literal translations, this is how I handle the situation